QuantEcon/lecture-source-py/source/rst/rob_markov_perf.rst

 * :math:`\hat x` denotes a next period value of variable :math:`x`

-Each firm recognizes that its output affects total output and therefore the market price
+Each firm recognizes that its output affects total output and therefore the market price.

 The one-period payoff function of firm :math:`i` is price times quantity minus adjustment costs: